matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 backwards-compatible VoIP spec, the intention would be for it to simply use a separate set of event types.

+#### Party Identifiers
+Whenever a client first participates in a new call, it generates a `party_id` for itself to use for the duration of the call.
+This needs to be long enough that the chance of a collision between multiple devices both generating an answer at the same time generating the same party ID is vanishingly small: 8 uppercase + lowercase alphanumeric characters is recommended.
+Parties in the call are identified by the tuple of `(user_id, party_id)`.

+The client  adds a `party_id` field containing this ID to the top-level of the content of all VoIP events it sends on the call, including `m.call.invite`.
+Clients use this to identify remote echo of their own
+events: since a user may now call themselves, they can no longer ignore events from their own user.
+This field also identifies different answers sent by different clients to an invite, and matches `m.call.candidates` events to their respective answer/invite.

+A client implementation may choose to use the device ID used in end-to-end cryptography for this purpose, or it may choose, for example, to use a different one for each call to avoid leaking information on which devices were used in a call (in an unencrypted room) or if a single device (ie. access token) were used to send signalling for more than one call party.

+A grammar for `party_id` is defined [below](#specify-exact-grammar-for-voip-ids).

 #### Events

 {{% event-group group_name="m.call" %}}